Data Protection during the Covid-19 pandemic

 Data Subject rights

 Everyone has the right to access their data held by the University (a Subject Access Request) at any time.
-The University has a calendar month in which to respond to a Subject Access Request, but if the only data you require is any that may have been collected as part of the preparations to re-open the campus, it will be possible to obtain that faster than usual.
+The University has a calendar month in which to respond to a Subject Access Request, but if the only data you require is any that may have been collected as part of the Covid-19 initiatives, it will be possible to obtain that faster than usual.
 Please use the contact details below to discuss this access to your data and any other issues you wish to raise about your personal data at this time.

-If you are a member of staff, now would be a good time to refresh your training in data protection and information handling practices.
-Please go to the University’s Moodlesite to take the relaunched Information Governance training.
+If you are a member of staff, possibly processing special category data that you have not processed before, then please ensure you refresh your training in data protection and information handling practices.
+Please go to the University’s Moodle site to take the relaunched Information Governance training.

 NHS Test and Trace